_NET_WM_NAME, UTF8_STRING

 _NET_WM_STATE_FULLSCREEN indicates that the window should fill the entire screen and have no window decorations.
 Additionally the Window Manager is responsible for restoring the original geometry after a switch from fullscreen back to normal window.
 For example, a presentation program would use this hint.

-_NET_WM_STATE_ABOVE indicates that the window should be on top of most windows (see the section called “Stacking order” for details).
+_NET_WM_STATE_ABOVE indicates that the window should be on top of most windows (see Section 9.10, “Stacking order” for details).

-_NET_WM_STATE_BELOW indicates that the window should be below most windows (see the section called “Stacking order” for details).
+_NET_WM_STATE_BELOW indicates that the window should be below most windows (see Section 9.10, “Stacking order” for details).

-_NET_WM_STATE_ABOVE and _NET_WM_STATE_BELOW are mainly meant for user preferences and should not be used by applications e.g. for drawing attention to their dialogs (the Urgency hint should be used in that case, see the section called “Urgency”).'
+_NET_WM_STATE_ABOVE and _NET_WM_STATE_BELOW are mainly meant for user preferences and should not be used by applications e.g. for drawing attention to their dialogs (the Urgency hint should be used in that case, see Section 9.4, “Urgency”).'

 _NET_WM_STATE_DEMANDS_ATTENTION indicates that some action in or with the window happened.
 For example, it may be set by the Window Manager if the window requested activation but the Window Manager refused it, or the application may set it if it finished some work.
 This state may be set by both the Client and the Window Manager.
 It should be unset by the Window Manager when it decides the window got the required attention (usually, that it got activated).